 By the 1970s, the knowledge approach gained traction thanks to the development of expert systems.
 These systems soon showed severe limitations thus putting a break in their development – marking the opening of the so-called AI winter in the mid-1980s.

 Five new developments help end the AI winter.
-First, the development of new algorithms and computer science in general.
-Second, the emergence of microchips and the geometric progression of cheaper computing power as depicted by the now-defunct Moore’s Law.
+First, the emergencet of new algorithms amid the rapid evolution of computer science in general.
+Second, new microchips and the geometric progression of cheaper computing power as depicted by the now-defunct Moore’s Law.
 Third, the birth on the Internet and the subsequent linking of millions of networks around the globe.
 Fourth, the rapid increase in capacity and decrease in costs of digital storage.
 And fifth, the accelerated development of data digitization and the subsequent emergence of big data.

 Going back to the initial comment to my paper, we can safely say that while all ML is AI, not all AI is ML.
-ML is a distinct field within AI that, after a long hiatus, has grown very fast in the last few years thanks to the development of deep learning and the use of sophisticated neural networks.
+ML is a distinct field within AI.
+In any case, the overall field has grown exponentially in the last few years thanks to the development of deep learning, the new kid in the block seemingly creating more havoc.

 Buchanan, Bruce G. Expert Systems.
 Heuristic Programming Project, Department of Computer Science, Stanford University, 1984.